 Survey response rate is a measure that helps you calculate the efficiency of your surveys.
 It’s usually expressed in percentage and can be obtained by dividing the number of participants/respondents by the total number of surveys sent.

-For example, if you had sent the survey to 100 participants and 40 of them attended the survey, the survey response rate would be 40%.
+For example, if you sent the survey to 100 participants and 40 of them attended the survey, the response rate would be 40%.

 What Is An Acceptable Survey Response Rate?